FlickType/FlickTypeKit/README.md

 That's it!

+_**Note**: If your app is in Objective-C, make sure [Always Embed Swift Standard Libraries](https://indiestack.com/2017/03/implicit-swift-dependencies/) is set to YES._

 ## Usage
 Simply `import FlickType` and then modify your existing `presentTextInputController()` calls to include the additional `flickTypeMode` argument: